apache/openwhisk/docs/metrics.md

 ### Metric Names

-All metric names have to prefixed by a prefix that you specify and are subject to modification by graphite, datadog, or statsd.
+All metric names have to be prefixed by a prefix that you specify and are subject to modification by graphite, datadog, or statsd.
 For example if prefix used is `openwhisk` then metric names would be like `openwhisk.counter.controller_activation_start`.
 This document assumes that metric name prefix is `openwhisk`

 Currently OpenWhisk emits following types of metrics